Frequently Asked Questions

-A: A subscription farm, also known as Community Supported Agriculture (CSA), provides subscriptions to members who receive a weekly basket of fresh, local food.
+A: A CSA, also known as Community Supported Agriculture, provides subscriptions to members who receive a weekly basket of fresh, local food.
 Members receive a supply of fresh, seasonal products, and farmers receive a reliable stream of income.
 Everyone wins!
 In addition to fresh produce, some subscription farms offer meat and eggs.

 Q: Which area restaurants use locally-grown foods?

 A: More and more local restaurants purchase and prepare locally-grown foods, and we encourage you to enjoy their delicious meals.
 You’ll find a link to restaurants that NevadaGrown food on the home page.

 Q: What is the difference between “certified” produce and “certified organic” produce?

 A: “Certified” produce has been certified by a state agricultural commission that it has been grown by the farmer who is selling it.
 It is an assurance to the consumer that they are receiving produce fresh and directly from the farmer that grew it.
 Certified produce can be grown using conventional or organic growing practices.

 To be labeled “certified organic,” a product, its producer and the farmer must meet the USDA’s organic standards and must be certified by a USDA-approved food-certifying agency.
 Organic foods cannot be grown using synthetic fertilizers, chemicals or sewage sludge, cannot be genetically modified and cannot be irradiated.